About Research Media

-- Theology and Power, co-edited with E. Genilo, D. Pilario, and A. Brazal (Mahwah, NJ: Paulist Press, 2015)
+- Theology and Power: International Perspectives, co-edited with Agnes M. Brazal, Daniel Franklin Pilario, and Eric Marcelo O. Genilo (Mahwah, NJ: Paulist Press, 2016)

 - The Oxford Handbook of Atheism, co-edited with Michael Ruse (Oxford: Oxford University Press, 2013)

-- Secularity and Non-religion, co-edited with Elisabeth Arweck and Lois Lee (London: Routledge, 2013)
+- Secularity and Non-Religion, co-edited with Elisabeth Arweck and Lois Lee (London: Routledge, 2013)

-- ‘I Call You (Facebook) Friends: New Media and the New Evangelization’, in Martin Lintner (ed.), God in Question: Religious Language and Secular Languages (Brixen: Verlag Weger, 2015), 461-73
+- ‘I Call You (Facebook) Friends: New Media and the New Evangelization’, in Martin Lintner (ed.), God in Question: Religious Language and Secular Languages (Brixen: Verlag Weger, 2014), 461-73

 - ‘Defining “Atheism”’, in Stephen Bullivant and Michael Ruse (eds), The Oxford Handbook of Atheism (Oxford: Oxford University Press, 2013), 11-21